Mahnaz-karimi/Reserveration/README.md

 # Reserveration

-A project springboot, postgres, docker
+A project with Springboot, Java SE 19, Postgres, docker